-There were 20 deliberate primary fires reported during Q1, which is a slight increase against the same period for last year.
+There were 26 deliberate primary fires reported during Q2, which is a decrease against the same period for last year.
 These incidents included several vehicle fires and a mixture of non-residential and dwelling fires in Dundee.
-Prevention work is ongoing to address deliberate fire setting, and due to the annual low target set for the annual year the current total is therefore showing red for achieving the HI 11 annual target of below 63.
-There were 125 deliberate secondary fires reported during Q1, which is 32% below the three-year average for that quarter, and as a result we are showing green for achieving the HI 12 annual target.
-This figure is 5% below the annual target for this quarter.
+Prevention work is ongoing to address deliberate fire setting, and due to the annual low target set for the annual year the current total is therefore showing red for achieving the HI 11 annual target of below 60.
+There were 112 deliberate secondary fires reported during Q2, which is a similar trend against the three-year average for that quarter, and as a result we are showing red for achieving the HI 12 annual target.